Highway Heartbreaker: Plot

-By that time, Mickey has already moved on to his new victim, Annie (Tracy Nelson), a young woman running a charity for a church who needs to raise $5,000 dollars for a children's clinic on a short term.
-Mickey lures her into a private investment deal, claiming that she can get $6,000 dollars out of a $1,000 dollar investment.
+By that time, Mickey has already moved on to his new victim, Annie (Tracy Nelson), a young woman running a charity for a church who needs to raise $5,000 for a children's clinic on a short term.
+Mickey lures her into a private investment deal, claiming that she can get $6,000 out of a $1,000 investment.
 While staying at her place, he is once again approached by Quinn and realizes that the private investigator will not leave him alone.
 Therefore, he decides to return to Catherine and convinces her that he had to leave town for a while for his mother's funeral.
 She forgives him and allows him to move in with her.
 Meanwhile, the police and Quinn build a strong case against Mickey and track down the car that he bought with Alex's money.
 Alex immediately heads out to the car dealer to retrieve the car and finds Catherine, who was told by Mickey that the car was bought in her name.
 Alex tells Catherine that Mickey is a con man, but she refuses to believe her.
 A short while later, Mickey is arrested and the media reveal all of his cons.
 Alex and Annie are the only two victims stepping forward, and Alex even sells all of her belongings to finance the case against him.

 Despite the media attention and the warnings of her teenage daughter Emily (Dedee Pfeiffer), Catherine bails him out of jail and elopes with him.
 When the trial against Mickey starts, however, she slowly starts to believe the accusations against him and eventually teams up with Alex and Annie.
 At that moment, Mickey claims to have left to Arizona for work, but the bail requires him to call in once a day.
 In Arizona, he is already working on a new victim when the three women lure him into town with a fake story.
 When he arrives, he is arrested and sent off to jail.
 In the closing credits, it is revealed that Mickey was given a suspended sentence, contingent upon restitution to his victims.
 However, no restitution was ever made.